USPTO/whitepapers/docs/developing-angular4-with-apache.md

 # Developing Angular 4 with Apache
 **By: Lincoln Gup, U.S. Patent and Trademark Office**

-Download the article in PDF: [Developing Angular 4 with Apache](/whitepapers/downloads/developing-angular4-with-apache.pdf)
+Download a PDF of this article: [Developing Angular 4 with Apache](/whitepapers/downloads/developing-angular4-with-apache.pdf)

 ## The Problem